isomerpages/moe-yishunpri/_ccas/Visual & Performing Arts/Art & Crafts.md

 ---
-title: Art &amp; Crafts
+title: Art & Crafts
 permalink: /ccas/Visual-and-Performing-Arts/art-and-crafts/
 description: ""
-third_nav_title: Visual &amp; Performing Arts
+third_nav_title: Visual & Performing Arts
 ---
 The Art &amp; Crafts CCA serves as a platform for our students who have a passion for Visual Arts to showcase their artistic talents.
 Students are able to explore with various mediums to create artistic works which express their ideas, imagination and reflections based on various themes.